 The artwork made a clear touch on the tradition of indoor earthworks, especially those from the 1960s and 1970s.
 Some of these prominent works were created by Gordon Matta-Clark, Walter De Maria, Chris Burden and Robert Smithson.

 If you look at it closely, You is less a destructive work of anti-art.
 In simple terms, You is a tracing of Brown’s gallery and galleries in general.
 It pulsates with energy with the abstract presence of traditional artworks and bizarrely celebrates the artspace itself.

-Fischer looked closely to the rich history of artists before him.
-Walter de Maria’s New York Earth Room is only housed 10 blocks away.
+Fischer looked closely at the rich history of artists before him.
+Walter de Maria’s New York Earth Room4 is only housed 10 blocks away.
 Fischer opened the opportunity for visitors to walk from one dirt-filled art space to another.